starmpcc/REMed/README.md

 </details>

 ## Support for MEDS dataset

+> [!Caution]
+> This instruction is still under progress, which may not be aligned with the recent updates.

 We officially support to process [MEDS](https://github.com/Medical-Event-Data-Standard/meds/releases/tag/0.3.0) dataset (currently, MEDS v0.3) with a cohort defined by [ACES](https://github.com/justin13601/ACES), only for the REMed model.
 It consists of 4 steps in total, each of which can be run by Python or shell scripts that are prepared in [`scripts/meds/`](scripts/meds/) directory.
 For more detailed information, please follow the instructions below.